bitcoin/bitcoin/doc/zmq.md

 ## Enabling

-By default, the ZeroMQ port functionality is enabled.
-Two steps are required to enable--compiling in the ZeroMQ code, and configuring runtime operation on the command-line or configuration file.
+By default, the ZeroMQ feature is automatically compiled in if the necessary prerequisites are found.
+To disable, use --disable-zmq during the *configure* step of building bitcoind:

-    $ ./configure --enable-zmq (other options)
+    $ ./configure --disable-zmq (other options)

-This will produce a binary that is capable of providing the ZeroMQ facility, but will not do so until also configured properly.
+To actually enable operation, one must set the appropriate options on the commandline or in the configuration file.

 ## Usage